 Leasehold properties typically have a lot more terms and conditions attached to them when compared to freehold homes.
 This is why the buying process can often take longer as solicitors have a lot more to go through.
 Lenders will also need to check the terms of the leasehold to make sure the property offers adequate security for the loan.

-Nonetheless, leasehold properties can be a popular option to either live in yourself or as an investment.
-Many flats and apartments are only offered on a leasehold tenure.
+Nonetheless, leasehold properties can be a popular option for both residential and investment purposes.
+Most flats and apartments are only available on leasehold tenure.
 This is mainly because of the shared aspects of the building in which your property is located.

-Before we explain what leasehold mortgages are, we’ll quickly explain the basics about what a leasehold property is.
+Before we explain what leasehold mortgages are, we’ll explain what a leasehold property is.

 Leasehold properties are owned by the leaseholder, but the land on which it’s built is owned by the freeholder.
 Leasehold properties are leased for a fixed period of time to the buyer.
 Once the lease expires, ownership is returned to the freeholder.

 Leases are contracts which outline various terms and conditions.
 The main points to look out for in a leasehold contract are:

 - Lease term (number of years left on the lease)

 - Conditions on renewing and extending the lease

 Such conditions are important to pay attention to.
 Service charges can be very high and are payable in addition to other expenses such as mortgage payments and living costs.
 Ground rent can be an annual payment and isn’t usually a huge cost, but it’s still a cost nevertheless.